savhascelik/screenshot_to_pdf/README.md

-# Screenshot to PDF Converter
+# Screenshot URL to PDF Converter

 A Python utility that automatically captures screenshots of URLs from an Excel file and converts them to PDF documents.